pass DCC security inspection cannabis dispensary camera requirements

 What DCC Security Inspectors Actually Check

 Surveillance under § 15044 covers camera specs, coverage areas, recording rules, storage, and footage access.
 Access control under § 15042 covers employee badges, restricted area rules, and visitor protocols.
-Alarm systems under § 15047 covers monitored alarms, licensed install, and written procedures.
-Records under § 15037 covers how long you keep documents, incident reports, and footage.
+Alarm systems under § 15047 cover monitored alarms, licensed installers, and written procedures.
+Records under § 15037 cover how long you keep documents, incident reports, and footage.

 The inspection isn't a conversation.
 It's a checklist.
 And every item below is on it.